General Purpose Inverse Design of Heterogeneous Finite-Sized Assemblies

+We further optimized either temperature (fixed $\epsilon$) or interaction strength (fixed $T$) across a range of target yields, with simulated yields closely matching targets in both cases (Figure \ref{fig:dimerfigure}C).

+\textit{Case 2: Octahedral Shell.---} We consider six monomers with two selectively-binding patch types~\cite{krueger2024tuning} that assemble into an octahedral shell.
+This is motivated by protein~\cite{bhaskar2017engineering, dowling2025hierarchical} and nucleic-acid~\cite{chandrasekaran2016dna, zhang2017placing, hao2014construction} cages, where switch-like assembly is tuned via solution conditions (temperature, pH, ionic strength) without altering the shape.

+Beyond yield control, switch-like behavior requires a single parameter set to maximize yield at one condition and minimize it at another.
+Unlike Ref.~\cite{krueger2024tuning}, which disrupted pre-assembled shells, we target full assembly--disassembly, beyond the practical reach of simulation-based design given the long timescales of both processes.

-This problem is substantially more challenging than the dimer case for two reasons.
-First, there are many possible off-target structures, as monomers can form a wide range of intermediate aggregates.
-It is computationally intractable to consider every possible configuration, so we approximate the ensemble by selecting a representative structure for each intermediate cluster size (e.g., a single representative dimer, trimer, etc.) spanning the space between fully assembled shells and free monomers (Figure \ref{fig:shell_optimization}B).
-Second, the optimization must evaluate two thermodynamic ensembles simultaneously, corresponding to the two environmental conditions.
-This multi-ensemble formulation requires balancing the competing requirements of stability and disassembly within a single loss function (see Supporting Information).
+This problem is more challenging than the dimer case in two ways.
+First, the space of off-target intermediates is intractable to enumerate, so we approximate it by a representative structure at each cluster size spanning fully assembled shells to free monomers (Figure \ref{fig:shell_optimization}B).
+Second, the loss must evaluate two ensembles simultaneously, balancing stability and disassembly (see SM).

-Here, we focus on temperature as the environmental control variable, and the strengths of the Lennard-Jones interactions as the free parameter.
+Here, we focus on temperature as the environmental control variable, and the strengths of the Lennard-Jones interactions as the free parameters.
 At low temperature ($kT_{low}$), the objective is to favor complete shell assembly, whereas at high temperature ($kT_{high}$), the objective is to favor shell disassembly (Figure \ref{fig:shell_optimization}A).
 For a given value of $kT_{low}$, we perform optimizations across a range of higher temperatures.
 Figure \ref{fig:shell_optimization}C (left) shows the resulting absolute difference in yield between the low and high temperatures using the optimized interaction parameters.
 As the temperature gap increases, the optimizer is able to achieve a larger difference in yield, demonstrating increasingly precise control over the assembly process.
 Importantly, even for relatively small temperature differences, the framework achieves appreciable changes in yield, highlighting both the sensitivity of the system and the accuracy of the optimization.

 Finally, we assess the importance of explicitly considering both ensembles in the optimization.
 Figure \ref{fig:shell_optimization}C (right) compares optimizations where the objective includes only the low-temperature ensemble versus both low- and high-temperature ensembles.
 When only the goal of maximizing yield at low-temperature is considered in the optimization, the resulting parameters fail to reduce high-temperature assembly, leaving the system substantially resistant to disassembly.
 In contrast, incorporating both ensembles into the loss function enables the optimizer to find parameters that stabilize the shell at $kT_{low}$ while driving near-complete disassembly at $kT_{high}$.
 This result underscores the necessity of multi-ensemble optimization for achieving condition-dependent assembly and disassembly.